ykkaku/Investment_recommendation/README.md

 *Data Visualization, Web Scraping, data analysis, APIs.*

 For this project, I picked Yahoo Finance as my main data source.
 The purpose of this project is to extract data (utilize API and web-scraping) from live sources and present the results.
 As a result, I build an user interactive investment program.
+Related News and Workplace ratings will be extracted to support the analysis.

 Download the requirements.txt file and have it installed on your PC.